julianmummery/julianmummery.github.io/_pages/secureprivacy.md

    image: "/assets/images/secure-privacy-header-background.jpg"
 ---
 <p style="font-size:0.80em; margin-top:0; margin-bottom: 0;">
 Secure Privacy Native Android App was developed to easily change the server location for NordVPN running on a Netgear R7000 router running DD-WRT v3.0-r35030M kongac.
-There are some strict pre-requisites that are required to be setup/configured in order for this to work, these are detailed in the below pre-requisites section.
+There are some strict pre-requisites that are required to be setup/configured in order for this to work, these are detailed in the below prerequisites section.
 </p>

 <h2>Contents</h2>